mdrobisch/roseguarden/README.md

 RoseGuarden
 ===========

-A remote door api and web application for Raspberry Pi.
+A remote door api and web application for Raspberry Pi, Odroid, Orange Pi or BeagleBoard (based on python).

 Quickstart
 ==========